wakeuphate/err_mf/README.md

 ### Markers

-Each player is shown markers on all friendly groups in the mission, updated every second while a group has at least one alive member.
+Each player is shown markers on all friendly groups in the mission, updated every second (while a group has at least one alive member).

 These can be disabled by commenting out (adding a `//` to the beginning of the line) line 20 in `err/initPlayerLocal.sqf`, like so: